 Cart abandonment stats say that 45% of cart abandonment emails are opened.

 Therefore, it comes as no surprise that the most successful and popular recipe is cart abandonment in the eCommerce email marketing.
 Here are two examples of how a cart abandonment automation flow will look like:

 And here is a real email automation example of a cart abandonment email from Jack Wills.

 An abandoned cart drip campaign triggers when a signed-in /recognized user left products in their cart but didn’t finish the purchase.
 Then it will send out a series of reminders.

 According to recent research, the ideal Cart Abandonment drip email campaign should be 2-3 emails.
 The first be sent in the first hour.
 That way you have the biggest chance to get the customer back to complete the checkout process.
 A great eCommerce email marketing example to include in your email and marketing automation strategy.

-Here’s an email automation example of a very well-crafted cart recovery email sequence by the fashion retail company Kate Spade New York.
+Here’s an email automation example of a very well-crafted cart recovery email sequence in the fashion email marketing automation from retailer Kate Spade New York.
 As soon as the customer abandoned their shopping cart, the cart abandonment email is sent in the email is the product they were originally interested in: